psychoph/psychoph.github.io/_posts/2013/2013-08-19-mass-effect-logitech-g13-profile.markdown

 layout: post
 title: "Mass Effect Logitech G13 Profile"
 date: "2013-08-19 20:46"
-excerpt:"I finally got back into playing Mass Effect after a year-long break.
+excerpt: "I finally got back into playing Mass Effect after a year-long break.
 I looked at the default Mass Effect profile and I wasn’t happy.
 It was the typical cluttered mess that made about as much sense as a monkey throwing darts at a wall."
 excerpt-img: "/media/logos/Mass_Effect_Logo_lg.jpg"
 author: Jason Hardin
 pageclass: logitechg13